Three-vehicle Rayne crash results in fatality

-The three vehicles involved in an accident on Highway 35 in Rayne just north of Interstate 10 resulting in one fatality.
+The three vehicles involved in an accident Tuesday morning on Highway 35 in Rayne just north of Interstate 10 resulted in two injured drivers and one fatality.
 (Acadian-Tribune Photo by Lisa Soileaux)

 Three-vehicle Rayne crash results in fatality

-The three vehicles included a white Chevrolet SUV, black Corolla sedan and a concrete truck.
+The three vehicles included in the accident were a white Chevrolet SUV, black Corolla sedan and a commercial concrete truck.

-Two of the three drivers were transported to area hospitals with injuries, while the third driver expired on the scene of the accident.
+Two of the three drivers were transported to area hospitals with injuries, while the third driver expired at the scene of the accident.

+Initial reports from witnesses claim the SUV crossed the center line, crashing into the concrete truck head-on.
+The concrete truck then struck the car, pinning the driver.

 Called to the scene were the Rayne Police Department, the Acadia Parish Sheriff’s Department and the Rayne Volunteer Fire Department for the extrication of occupants.